Uberspace/lab/source/guide_neos.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

 Check Neos' `releases <https://github.com/neos/neos/releases>`_ for the latest versions.
 If a newer version is available, you should manually update your installation.

 By using composer, you can update an existing installation to a specific version, without having to create a new project.
-But you have to follow version specific update instructions which you can find at the end of the official download_ page on the Neos website.
+But you have to follow version specific upgrade instructions which you can find in the Neos `docs <https://docs.neos.io/cms/references/upgrade-instructions>`_.

 .. warning:: Neos, Flow and especially **additional packages** are **not** updated automatically, so make sure to regularly check any update options.